Viewing Crash Group Analytics¶

 The developer must enable the iOS and Android application to catch exceptions with a global catch-all handler and upload them to mobile services server.
 In SAP mobile service cockpit, the application must also be enabled to upload crash logs.

 Crash logs can be an important source of information during the development process.
-You can enable your test apps to catch exceptions and upload the data.
+You can enable your test apps to catch crashes and upload the data.
 Configure mobile services to automatically gather crash logs and report failures by group.
-View the reported data in SAP mobile service cockpit, and use to fix issues and ensure quality.
+View the reported data in SAP mobile service cockpit and use it to fix issues and ensure quality.

 In SAP mobile service cockpit, select Analytics > Crashes.